q3769/conseq4j/README.md

 In fact, for simplicity and separation of concerns, the default implementation is not thread-safe in that it provides no guarantee of access order in case of multi-thread racing conditions during client-side task submissions.

-It is the client's concern and responsibility that how tasks are submitted to the conseq4j API.
-If execution order is imperative, the client - either single or multi-threaded - has to ensure that tasks are submitted in proper sequence to begin with.
-Fortunately often times, that is naturally the case, e.g., when the client is under the management of a messaging provider running a single caller thread.
+When using the conseq4j API, it is the client's concern and responsibility that how tasks are submitted.
+I.e. the client, either single or multi-threaded, has to ensure that tasks are submitted in proper sequence to conseq4j to begin with.
+Fortunately often times, that is naturally the case, e.g. when the client is under the management of a messaging provider running a single caller thread.
 Otherwise, if the caller is multi-threaded, then the client needs to ensure the concurrent caller threads have proper access order to the conseq4j API.
 This can be as trivial as setting up a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-) to safeguard the conseq4j invocation; it is a client-side activity nonetheless.